Updated: 26th May 2019

-One thing you want to remember is that IGTV is an extremely new platform.
+One thing you want to remember is that even though IGTV has been around for nearly a year, it's still a fairly new platform.
 People are still getting used to it.
 Not just businesses, but also quite likely, your audience.
 And like with any social media platform, you want to have a strategy, and start build up your channel with more than just a few videos, before you judge the return on investment.

 So let's talk about all the things you want to know before you start producing your videos, to make sure your audience is interested in the content you produce.
 And of course to create an impact for your business.
 Let's get going!